 For the year ended December 31, 2012, the net increase in net assets was approximately \$1.2 million.
-The increase was primarily attributable to net investment income of approximately \$1.1 million, realized gains of approximately \$14,000 and unrealized approximately \$17,000.
+The increase was primarily attributable to net investment income of approximately \$1.1 million, realized gains of approximately \$14,000 and unrealized appreciation on investments of approximately \$87,000.